garthmortensen/BetterCryptoBureau/README.md

-# JavaProject
+# BetterCryptoBureau

-This is a Full Stack application = (front end, back end, db)
+This is a Full Stack application = front end, back end, db

 ## Requirements
 ### Inception - Vision Statement and User stories